 Property owners (and their insurers) do not want to take responsibility for any injuries that you suffer on their premises.
 You can be certain that they’ll fight you every step of the way if you file a premises liability lawsuit.
 Their primary strategy may be to shift blame for the accident to you.
 If they’re successful they can potentially prevent you from recovering the money you deserve.

-At Lavent Law, our attorneys will fight to hold negligent property owners responsible for any harm they cause.
+At Lavent Law, P.A., our attorneys will fight to hold negligent property owners responsible for any harm they cause.
 We’ll carefully investigate your case and find the evidence that’s necessary to establish liability.
 Once we have proof that the property owner is to blame we will demand compensation.

 2. Insurance Companies Will Want to Undervalue Your Case

 You may deal with an insurance company if you file a premises liability claim.
 Insurance companies will do whatever they can to limit your financial payout.
 One strategy is to undervalue the extent and severity of your injuries.

 Our attorneys will make sure that your case is valued properly.
 We will investigate your case carefully with the help of local experts.
 These experts can shed a lot of light about the value of your case.
 We’ll make sure that we identify how your injury may affect you today and in the future.
 This will allow us to determine how much your premises liability case is really worth.